 When?
 Saturday mornings

-We help to alleviate the loneliness and isolation sometimes felt by older people in the local community.
-Two volunteers are paired with one elderly resident to visit their home on a weekly or fortnightly basis for conversation, companionship and occasionally to help with small tasks such as gardening, shopping or writing letters.
+Generations together aims to alleviate the loneliness and isolation sometimes felt by older people in the local community.
+Two volunteers are paired with one elderly resident to visit their home on a weekly or fortnightly basis for conversation and companionship.
+Occasionally volunteers help with small tasks such as gardening or shopping, and the project hosts a Christmas party with tea and cake for both volunteers and residents.

 Where?
 Durham City centre